 As a nutritionist, I am always looking for simple and tasty ways to incorporate more vegetables into our diet.
 Vegetables are my absolute favorite thing to eat!
 Whether it be my Mediterranean Chicken Skillet with Roasted Red Pepper Pesto, Summer Ratatouille, or my Roasted Red Pepper and Tomato Bisque, I love a recipe that uses garden fresh tomatoes.

-I have this delicious fresh tomato sauce that is absolutely perfect when tomatoes are nice and ripe.
+I have this delicious fresh tomato sauce recipe that is absolutely perfect when tomatoes are nice and ripe.
 Tomatoes are tasting awesome right now in my neck of the woods.
 This method was taught to me in an Italian Cooking Class in Tuscany.
 It’s the real deal my friends!
-I bolded that on purpose so you wouldn’t miss it.
-Combine the delicious sauce with some fresh summer squash, corn if you’re into it, and fresh herbs.
-I will also give you a more “kid friendly” idea toward the bottom of this post.
-I can promise they won’t complain, and they will eat it.
-Or at least some of it.

 How to Make Vegetable Garden Pasta: